Lake Erie: Geology

 Lake Erie was carved out by glacier ice and went through many phases before its current form which is less than 4,000 years old, which is a short span in geological terms.
 Before this, the land on which the lake now sits went through several complex stages.
 A large lowland basin formed over two million years ago as a result of an eastern flowing river that existed well before the Pleistocene ice ages.
 This ancient drainage system was destroyed by the first major glacier in the area, while it deepened and enlarged the lowland areas, allowing water to settle and form a lake.
 The glaciers were able to carve away more land on the eastern side of the lowland because the bedrock is made of shale which is softer than the carbonate rocks of dolomite and limestone on the western side.
-Thus, the eastern basin and central basin of the modern lake are much deeper than the western basin, which averages only 25 ft deep and is rich in nutrients and fish.
-Lake Erie is the shallowest of the Great Lakes because the ice was relatively thin and lacked erosion power when it reached that far south, according to one view.
+The lake basin is divided into distinct eastern, central basin, and western basin sub-basins, with especially shallow conditions in the western basin, which averages only 25 ft deep and is rich in nutrients and fish.
+Geological analyses indicate that differential glacial erosion, and the influence of structural features such as the Niagara Escarpment, limited the extent of overdeepening when compared with Lake Superior and Lake Ontario.